harryhoyle/AGPL/README.md

 ## SSH into Algo Server

 Your Algo server is configured for key-only SSH access for administrative purposes.
-Open the Terminal app, `cd` into the `algo-master` directory where you originally downloaded Algo, and then use the command listed on the success message:
+Open the Terminal app, `cd` into the `AGPL-master` directory where you originally downloaded AGPL, and then use the command listed on the success message:

 ```
 ssh -F configs/<ip>/ssh_config <hostname>
 ```

 where `<ip>` is the IP address of your Algo server.
-If you find yourself regularly logging into the server then it will be useful to load your Algo ssh key automatically.
+If you find yourself regularly logging into the server then it will be useful to load your AGPL ssh key automatically.
 Add the following snippet to the bottom of `~/.bash_profile` to add it to your shell environment permanently:

 ```
 ssh-add ~/.ssh/algo > /dev/null 2>&1
 ```

-Alternatively, you can choose to include the generated configuration for any Algo servers created into your SSH config.
+Alternatively, you can choose to include the generated configuration for any AGPL servers created into your SSH config.
 Edit the file `~/.ssh/config` to include this directive at the top:

 ```
 Include <algodirectory>/configs/*/ssh_config
 ```

-where `<algodirectory>` is the directory where you cloned Algo.
+where `<algodirectory>` is the directory where you cloned AGPL.

 ## Adding or Removing Users